Pumpkin toadlet: Appearance and toxicity

-B. ephippium is a very small frog with a snout–to–vent length of 12.5–19.7 mm in adults, but it is among the largest in its genus together with species like B. darkside, B. garbeanus and B. margaritatus.
+B. ephippium is a very small frog with a snout–to–vent length of 12.5–19.7 mm in adults, but it is among the largest in its genus together with species such as B. ferruginus and B. garbeanus.
 Females tend to be larger than males.
-When newly hatched B. ephippium typically measure just 5.25-5.45 mm.
+Newly hatched B. ephippium typically measure just 5.25-5.45 mm.

-B. ephippium is overall bright yellow-orange and this is considered aposematic (warning colours) since its skin and organs contain tetrodotoxin and similar toxins.
-Newly hatched B. ephippium are well-camouflaged and brown overall.
-11-oxoTTX (11-oxotetrodotoxin), an isolated analogue is extremely rare to be found in other animals, even marine animals, this analogue is considered four to five times more potent than the tetrodotoxin itself.
-Other analogues isolated of this toad include the tetrodonic acid, 4-epipetrodotoxin, 4.9 anhydrotetrodotoxin and 11-nortetrodotoxin.
-The toxins can be found in their skin and ovaries, but mostly concentrated in the liver.
+While newly hatched B. ephippium are well-camouflaged and brown, adult B. ephippium are bright yellow-orange, which is considered aposematism (a display of warning colours), warning potential predators of its toxicity, like 11-oxotetrodotoxin (11-oxoTTX).
+Along with being extremely rare in other animals, even marine species, 11-oxotetrodotoxin is considered four to five times more potent than tetrodotoxin itself.
+Other analogues isolated from this species include tetrodonic acid, 4-epipetrodotoxin, 4.9-anhydrotetrodotoxin and 11-nortetrodotoxin.
+The toxins can be found in their skin and ovaries, but are mostly concentrated in the liver.

 In 2019, scientists discovered that the head and back of this toadlet and the closely related red pumpkin toadlet (B. pitanga) glowed under ultraviolet light, due to their fluorescent skeletons.
-Young that have gained the bright yellow-orange adult colours still lack their fluorescence.
-It was initially speculated that the fluorescent colour also is aposematic or that it is related to mate choice (species recognition or determining fitness of a potential partner), but later studies indicate that the former explanation is unlikely, as predation attempts on the toadlets appear to be unaffected by the presence/absence of fluorescence.
+Juveniles that have gained the bright yellow-orange adult colours still lack fluorescence.
+It was initially speculated that the fluorescent colour also is aposematic or that it is related to mate choice (species recognition or determining fitness of a potential partner), but later studies indicate that the former explanation is unlikely, as predation attempts on the toadlets appear to be unaffected by either presence or absence of fluorescence.

 Call and hearing

-Peculiarly, this species and the closely related red pumpkin toadlet are unable to hear the frequency of their own advertising calls, as their ears are underdeveloped.
+Peculiarly, this species and the red pumpkin toadlet are unable to hear the frequency of their own advertising calls, as their ears are underdeveloped.
 Instead their communication appears to rely on certain movements like the vocal sac that inflates when calling, mouth gaping and waving of their arms.
 It is speculated that their calling is a vestigiality from the ancestral form of the genus, whereas their reduced hearing ability (they do have some hearing ability in frequencies outside their call) is a novel change in these species.
 Sounds make them more vulnerable to predators, but there has likely been little direct evolutionary pressure to lose it because of their toxicity.